AndrewMichael2020/structuring-test/README.md

-# Structuring Test — news article extractor and accident metadata pipeline
+# Structuring Test — pipeline and frontend for accident reports

 This project aims to collect and structure information about underreported, under-analyzed mountain accidents in British Columbia, Alberta, and Washington State.
 There is no centralized ledger for these incidents; details are scattered across local news, SAR posts, park/advisory bulletins, and social media—and they often disappear behind CDNs, redesigns, or paywalls.
 This repository builds a decentralized, auditable pipeline that pulls key facts into a lightweight ledger you can query, verify, and evolve over time.
+It also includes a modern, display-only frontend for browsing individual incident reports.

 ## Why this matters (value in practice)